Borewit/file-type-pdf/README.md

 structure to distinguish between generic PDF files and specific producer formats such as **Adobe Illustrator (.ai)**.

+## Scope

-The detector is designed to be:
+This detector is designed for well-formed PDF files and established PDF-based subtypes.
-- tokenizer-based (using `strtok3`)
-- streaming-friendly
-- safe to chain with other `file-type` detectors
-- compatible with both Node.js and browser environments
+Support for corrupted or non-conforming PDFs is intentionally limited and only considered when a deviation is both common and widely accepted.

 ## Installation